 June 3rd 2018 – By: William Larsen – Civilians News – “News For All Views”

-I personally don’t understand, “globalization.”
-If this is a, “global marketplace,” then should US companies compete with one another?
-Or should they collectively compete against other countries?
+I don’t understand the term, “globalization.”
+If this is truly a, “global marketplace,” then should US companies compete against one another?
+Or should US companies collectively compete against other countries?

-Putin recently spoke on globalization, at an international economic forum, mentioning that globalization was causing issues with trade.
-Later on, at that same forum, a French politician named Christine Lagarde, was quoted as saying, “sometimes a globalized economy could be ‘unfair.'”
+Vladimir Putin recently spoke on globalization, at an international economic forum, mentioning that globalization was causing issues with trade.
+Later on, during that same forum, a French politician named Christine Lagarde, was quoted as saying, “sometimes a globalized economy could be ‘unfair.'”
 (Reference link.)

 But what did she mean specifically?
 “Unfair?”

-Is it harder to become successful in; China or Russia?
+Is success scarcer in China, or Russia?
 The US?
 Or the UK?
 And should success carry over at all, from nation to nation?

 Is it harder to get rich in other countries and how do you know?
 And what are the ethics behind foreign investments?